-3. The financial figures and ratios for the years 2019 to 2022 are proforma numbers that are derived from the reporting of the previous Ferrosan Medical Devices Group A/S (with business registration no. 37 80 83 42) before the restructuring.
-All financial figures and ratios for 2020-2023 are presented in accordance with the IFRS Accounting Standards.
-The financial figures and ratios for 2019 are presented in accordance with Danish GAAP.
+^{3.} The financial figures and ratios for the years 2019 to 2022 are proforma numbers that are derived from the reporting of the previous Ferrosan Medical Devices Group A/S (with business registration no. 37 80 83 42) before the restructuring.
+All financial figures and ratios for 2019 are presented in accordance with Danish GAAP.